nestjsplus/test-auth-chapter-sample/README.md

 #### API Server use case

 Let's start by defining requirements.
 We're going to piggyback on the code written in the previous section.
 This means our sample application will include both server-side rendered HTML pages and REST-based routes returning JSON responses.
 While this may not represent your particular requirements, you can customize the code as needed.
 For example, in an API Server-only application, you can remove the session handling code, handlebars templates, and view engine components.
 We take this approach for several reasons:

-* Some applications do in fact serve both types of interaction
+- Some applications do in fact serve both types of interaction
-* Much of the code is common to both scenarios.
+- Much of the code is common to both scenarios.
 This demonstrates the abstraction power of both Nest and Passport, and shows how you can keep critical authentication code DRY

 Specific to our API Server, we need to meet the following requirements:

-* Allow users to authenticate, returning a [JSON Web Token(JWT)](https://jwt.io/) for use in subsequent calls to protected API endpoints
+- Allow users to authenticate, returning a [JSON Web Token(JWT)](https://jwt.io/) for use in subsequent calls to protected API endpoints
-* Create API routes which are protected based on the presence of a valid JWT as a bearer token in an [Authorization header](https://tools.ietf.org/html/rfc6750)
+- Create API routes which are protected based on the presence of a valid JWT as a bearer token in an [Authorization header](https://tools.ietf.org/html/rfc6750)

 We start by installing the packages required.
 The only additions are the packages required to support a JWT authentication method:

 ```bash
 $ npm install @nest/jwt passport-jwt
 ```

+The `@nest/jwt` package (see more [here](https://github.com/nestjs/jwt)) is a utility package that helps with JWT manipulation.
+The `passport-jwt` is the Passport package that implements JWT authentication.

 #### Define API module and routes

 Now let's define a Module with a Controller to handle our API routes.
 We'll call this our `ApiModule`, and we'll prefix all of its route paths with `/api`.

 ```bash
 $ nest g module api